 1. Idea Generation and Exploration

 Sketching allows designers to quickly generate and explore ideas without the need for specialized tools or equipment.
-It provides an opportunity to brainstorm and visualize design concepts, experiment with different forms, and iterate on ideas until the optimal solution is found.
+A good sketchbook or a digital drawing tablet provides an immediate canvas for brainstorming, visualizing design concepts, experimenting with different forms, and iterating until the optimal solution is found.

 Reading more: